MSc/Postgraduate Diploma/Postgraduate Certificate

 You'll have access to an online image-processing platform (TeleHERMES), with which you can view, manipulate and process a range of nuclear medicine datasets in a 'safe' environment.
 Such activities meet current government strategies and give you a realistic simulation of current working practices.

-The Glenside library is one of the best healthcare libraries in England, with a huge selection of books, e-books, journals, and audio-visual materials including access to specialist health and social care software packages.
+Glenside Campus library is one of the best healthcare libraries in England, with a huge selection of books, e-books, journals, and audio-visual materials including access to specialist health and social care software packages.
 You can access much of this material online.

 Careers / Further study